-As I’m from Sligo, I love walking along the beaches and enjoy beachcombing along the shores.
 I have recently started to collect sea glass and sea pottery and make jewellery and art pieces from it.
-I like how an old bottle someone threw in the ocean in England or America, 50 or 100 years ago has ended up on a beach on the west coast of Ireland years later.
+I like how an old bottle that was thrown into the sea thirty years ago has ended up as small pieces of tumbled glass on a beach on the west coast of Ireland years later.

 Sea glass originates as pieces of glass from broken bottles, broken tableware, or even shipwrecks, which are rolled and tumbled in the ocean for years until all of their edges are rounded off, and the slickness of the glass has been worn to a frosted appearance.
 Sea glass takes 20 to 30 years, and sometimes as much as 50 years, to acquire its characteristic texture and shape.